 Registered Nurses who have graduated from a diploma or associate degree program in nursing with a minimum cumulative grade-point average of 2.75, a minimum grade of 2.00 in all required science courses and who possess an active, unrestricted RN license to practice without probationary status will be granted 30 credits for successful completion of the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
 Students should contact the College of Nursing regarding the application process and deadlines.
-The following are the requirements for the major for students admitted
+The following are the requirements for the major for students admitted as Registered Nurses

-All of the following courses with a minimum grade of 2.0 in each NUR course: Any 300-level ISS course (4 credits) NUR 351 BSN Impact on Healthcare NUR 352 Genetics: Transforming Healthcare 3 NUR 353 BSN's Promoting Health Across the Care Continuum 3 Research, ethics, and EBP for Nurses NUR 354 3 NUR 461 Community and Population Health NUR 462 Healthcare Policy, Regulation, and Finance 3 Scholarly Project Seminar (W) NUR 463 NUR 465
+All of the following courses with a minimum grade of 2.0 in each NUR course: 30 Any 300-level ISS course (4 credits) NUR 351 BSN Impact on Healthcare 3 NUR 352 Genetics: Transforming Healthcare NUR 353 BSN's Promoting Health Across the Care Continuum 3 Research, ethics, and EBP for Nurses Community and Population Health NUR 354 3 NUR 461 Healthcare Policy, Regulation, and Finance 3 NUR 463 Scholarly Project Seminar (W) NUR 465 Leadership Immersion